-The key topics to be included in Sika's sustainability reporting were defined through the following activities:
+The key aspects of Sika's sustainability strategy and reporting were defined through the following activities:

-As a first step Sika developed in 2013 a long list of potential material topics, reflecting the sustainability impacts of Sika's operations, product and services along the entire value chain, by taking into account:
+Sika has reviewed in the reporting year the materiality analysis which was accomplished for the first time in 2013.
+The analysis focused on potential material topics, reflecting the sustainability impacts of Sika's operations, products and services along the entire value chain, by taking into account:

 - GRI G4 aspects

-- Desk-top research of peers, customers and suppliers
+- relevant topics for peers, customers and suppliers

-- Expert knowledge
+- expert knowledge

-The boundaries of the aspects/topics were defined through expert consultation and internal workshops.
 The relative importance of the topics was rated according the two criteria "influence on stakeholder assessments and decisions" (importance to stakeholders) and "significance of economic, environmental and social impacts" (importance to Sika).

-The prioritization from a stakeholder perspective was determined through specific stakeholder engagement activities.
-The prioritization with regard to "significance of economic, environmental and social impacts" was determined through the results of a series of workshops with Sika management and internal and external sustainability experts, taking into account the impacts along Sika's entire value chain.
-The identified material aspects and topics were validated with Sika's Group Management and the Board of Directors.
-In order to review and adapt the findings of this analysis, Sika regularly engages with the various stakeholder groups.
-The materiality analysis is to be reviewed again at the end of 2015.
+The 2015 review of the prioritization from a stakeholder perspective was determined through an online survey, whereas the prioritization with regard to "significance of economic, environmental and social impacts" was reviewed through the results of a series of workshops.
+The identified material aspects and findings were set against the results of the first analysis in 2013 which were validated by Sika's Group Management and the Board of Directors.